 This slow cooker Marsala beef stew will fill your house with the smells of Marsala – it’s the perfect fall meal, ready and waiting for you!

 I know I’ve been fighting it and maybe even complaining about it a little bit, but I’m coming to terms with fall’s arrival.
 Slowly.
 A thick, hearty Marsala beef stew simmering all day in the slow cooker does wonders for my attitude about colder weather.

-When Holland House Cooking Wines asked me to create a slow cooker comfort food recipe, my mind quickly went to beef stew.
+When Holland House Cooking Wines asked me to create a slow cooker comfort food recipe, my mind quickly went to beef stew with Marsala.
 What gives more comfort than tender beef in a thick, rich, flavorful broth?

 The flavors of the beef with the Holland House Marsala Cooking Wine, mushrooms, fresh thyme, and vegetables will warm your soul.
 Sounds cheesy but it’s kinda true.

 Check out these favorites:

 - Slow Cooker Italian Pot Roast — tender perfection!

 - Southwestern Slow Cooker Barley Casserole with Ground Turkey